-This Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening is an Ofqual regulated accreditation, awarded and certified by Crossfields Institute.
+This Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening is an Ofqual regulated qualification, awarded by Crossfields Institute.
 The Biodynamic Agricultural College has designed and will deliver the training.
 The Biodynamic Agricultural College is a satellite organisation of the Biodynamic Association, whose Board of Studies has endorsed the training.

 The BD students should have some experience in land based work.
 A minimum of six months is recommended to be able to follow the course requirements and be equipped to manage the farm and garden based learning.
 An ability for self guided study and learning as well as openness for biodynamic perspectives are essential.
 The student should be able to study at a Level 3 and be physically able to work in a farm environment throughout the seasons.
 Farms require to follow H&S, general rules of conduct and sometimes a driving license.
 Occasional long working hours and weekend work will be required at most training centres.
 An equivalent to GCSE level education and minimum age of 18 years is required, however 21 years is recommended.
 There is no upper age limit.

 Here are some links that offer you some first experiences in biodynamic/organic farming or gardening.
 After a few months, you might like to apply to our courses to deepen your experiences and get a professional accredited training.

 How it works

 First, you find yourself a work placement (farm/garden) from the list and apply to become an employed trainee.
 This will give you the experience needed and provide sufficient funds for accommodation, meals and study/diploma costs.